City crews plow and treat more than 1,000 lane miles of streets and cul-de-sacs in Lee's Summit

 - Residential: local streets, includes dead end streets and cul-de-sacs

-When snow is falling or when heavy snowfall is predicted, Public Works plows one pass on residential streets and around cul-se-sacs which allows for a drive lane down the center of the street.
+When heavy snowfall is predicted and snow is falling, Public Works plows one pass on residential streets and around cul-se-sacs which allows for a drive lane down the center of the street.
 Once snowfall stops or one pass is complete, crews will return and plow streets open as much as attainable.

 Private Streets, Driveways and Sidewalks